Ilyushin Il-62: Incidents and accidents

 Since its first flight in 1963 there have been 12 fatal accidents during civilian service, namely: nine crashes, two landing overruns and an aborted takeoff (fatalities of the last three resulted from collisions with structures near the runway).
 The complete list of incidents include eight of Il-62M (a total of 25 incidents/accidents in ASN database, 14 of which were Il-62M, including 24 April 1998 and 20 April 2008).

 As of July 2012 there had been 23 hull losses from all causes including prototype testing, fires, runway overruns, navigational errors, and non-operational incidents, 48% of which did not involve fatalities, with 1,141 fatalities total.
 This figure and the list below includes planes that were still operable but were deemed uneconomic to return to service due to their age and/or flight hours (YR-IRD and CU-T1283).

-Within the group of comparable airliners (Il-62/Il-62M, VC10/Super VC10, Boeing 707, DC8) the Il-62M had the second highest hull loss rate (25) after the DC-8.
+Within the group of comparable airliners (Il-62/Il-62M, VC10/Super VC10, Boeing 707, DC8) the Il-62M had the lowest hull loss rate.

-There were three fatal accidents involving an Il-62 between 1989 and 2009 the most recent one Jul 2009, overall there are thirteen fatal accidents involving a Il-62.

 Aircraft on display

 As the first long-range jet airliner to be put into service by a number of nations, some retired Il-62s have been converted into museums and other uses in countries such as the Czech Republic, Germany, Austria, Cuba and China.

 The best known example is the Il-62 "DDR-SEG" from the former East German airline Interflug.
-On 23 October 1989, DDR-SEG was intentionally landed on the 860 m short grass Stolln/Rhinow airfield by Interflug's chief IL-62 pilot Heinz-Dieter Kallbach in a famous but potentially dangerous manoeuvre.
+On 23 October 1989, DDR-SEG was intentionally landed on the 860 m short grass Stolln/Rhinow airfield by Interflug's chief Il-62 pilot Heinz-Dieter Kallbach in a famous but potentially dangerous manoeuvre.
 Fire trucks and ambulance crews were positioned on hand for the landing but were not needed.
 The jet is used to commemorate the site of the fatal crash of Otto Lilienthal (1848–1896) at the Gollenberg hill.
 Nicknamed Lady Agnes after Lilienthal's wife, it is now a museum with the fuselage divided between the Lilienthal collection and a wedding registry.